 You can’t always choose for them.
 But you can use your role as the primary coach and teacher in your child’s life to teach them the skills they need to help get back up when they do, inevitably, fall down.
 By keeping the lines of communication open, you’re teaching your child to consider the choices they are making, and the effect those choices will have.
 By enforcing the rules in your own home, and giving consequences designed to help them practice new behaviors, you’re helping your child learn practical, useful skills they will need as they go out into the world.
 Remember, your child is ultimately responsible for his or her own behavior.
 Your true empowerment as a parent lies in your ability to teach and coach your child so that they will be able to make the right choices later on.

 Need more support?
-If you are a Total Transformation customer, you can access the Parental Support Line for help with these and other challenges you’re experiencing with your child.
+If you are a Total Transformation customer, you can access the 1-on-1 Coaching for help with these and other challenges you’re experiencing with your child.
 Support Line specialists have helped hundreds of parents deal with their children’s choices, and we can help you, too.
 Specialists can also work with you to formulate realistic, appropriate consequences to help enforce the rules of your home.